sassoftware/viya4-monitoring-kubernetes/logging/Troubleshooting.md

 kubectl delete psp v4m-es-psp
 ```

-## Issue: Deployment Does Not Complete If the Deployment Machine Cannot Reach Kibana
+## Issue: Deployment Does Not Complete If the Deployment Machine Cannot Reach OpenSearch Dashboards

 ### Description

-The deployment fails during the "Configuring Kibana" step of the process with
+The deployment fails during the "Configuring OpenSearch Dashboards" step of the process with
 messages similar to the following:

 ```
-INFO STEP 4: Configuring Kibana
+INFO STEP 4: Configuring OpenSearch Dashboards
-INFO Configuring Kibana
+INFO Configuring OpenSearch Dashboards
-INFO The Kibana pod is ready...continuing
-INFO The Kibana REST endpoint does not appear to be quite ready [000]; sleeping for [30] more seconds before checking again.
+INFO The OpenSearch Dashboards pod is ready...continuing INFO The OpenSearch Dashboards REST endpoint does not appear to be quite ready [000]; sleeping for [30] more seconds before checking again.
-INFO The Kibana REST endpoint does not appear to be quite ready [000]; sleeping for [30] more seconds before checking again.
+INFO The OpenSearch Dashboards REST endpoint does not appear to be quite ready [000]; sleeping for [30] more seconds before checking again.
-INFO The Kibana REST endpoint does not appear to be quite ready [000]; sleeping for [30] more seconds before checking again.
+INFO The OpenSearch Dashboards REST endpoint does not appear to be quite ready [000]; sleeping for [30] more seconds before checking again.
-The Kibana REST endpoint has NOT become accessible in the expected time; exiting.
+The OpenSearch Dashboards REST endpoint has NOT become accessible in the expected time; exiting.
-Review the Kibana pod's events and log to identify the issue and resolve it before trying again.
+Review the OpenSearch Dashboards pod's events and log to identify the issue and resolve it before trying again.
 ```

-This happens when Kibana cannot be accessed from the machine on which the deployment process is running via the same
+This happens when OpenSearch Dashboards cannot be accessed from the machine on which the deployment process is running via the same
 URL your end-users will be using.
-This might the case if your environment has been configured to allow access only via
+This might be the case if your environment has been configured to allow access only via
 a private network inaccessible to the deployment machine.
 In these situations, setting the `LOG_ALWAYS_PORT_FORWARD`
-property to `true` forces the deployment scripts to use Kubernetes port-forwarding when accessing the Kibana and/or
+property to `true` forces the deployment scripts to use Kubernetes port-forwarding when accessing the OpenSearch Dashboards and/or
-Elasticsearch APIs rather than the end-user URLs.
+OpenSearch APIs rather than the end-user URLs.

 ### Solution